earthly/earthly/docs/earth-command/earth-command.md

 To prevent the need to specify this option on every `earth` invocation, it is recommended to specify the env var form in a file like `.bashrc` or `.profile`.

+This option is now deprecated.
+Please use the [configuration file](../earth-config/earth-config.md) instead.

 ##### `--git-password <git-pass>`

 Also available as an env var setting: `GIT_PASSWORD=<git-pass>`.